pranizuky/Verilog_memory_implementations/README.md

 # Verilog_memory_implementations
-copies with same have the main code in 1 folder and test bench in the other sorry for the confusion!!
+copies with same name have the main code in 1 folder and test bench in the other sorry for the confusion!!